What is a Successful Leadership Development Plan?

-A leadership development plan is a comprehensive program that outlines the steps and strategies an individual will take to develop their leadership skills and abilities.
+An action plan to improve leadership skills plan is a comprehensive program that outlines the steps and strategies an individual will take to develop their leadership skills and abilities.
 It is a roadmap for personal and professional growth that helps individuals identify their strengths and areas for improvement and set goals for their development.

 So, Who can participate in the Leadership development plan?